Q: Is the Doctor of Optometry (OD) program a graduate or doctoral program?

-A: No. Applicants with exclusively a community college background are not admissible to the Optometry program.
+A: No. Applicants with exclusively a community college background in Ontario are not admissible to the Optometry program.
 The prerequisites for our program must be met through University-level study.

 Q: Do you accept IB courses?

 A: Yes.
-The University of Waterloo recognizes IB courses as excellent academic preparation for success at the university level and will consider awarding transfer credits for individual Higher Level IB courses with a minimum grade of 5.
+The University of Waterloo recognizes IB courses as excellent academic preparation for success at the university level and will use them for required prerequisites.
+IB courses must have a minimum grade of 5.
 See International Baccalaureate (IB) Transfer Credit Eligibility policies.
 You will be required to provide us with an official transcript for the IB course indicating your grade when you apply.

 Q: Do you accept AP courses?

 A: Yes.
-We will accept AP courses with a minimum grade of 4.
+We will use AP courses for required prerequisites.
+AP courses must have a minimum grade of 4.
 You will be required to provide us with an official transcript for the AP course indicating your grade when you apply.

 Q: Am I able to take summer courses?

 A: You can take summer courses, except for the summer immediately prior to the admission year to the School of Optometry.
 It doesn't matter if it's a prerequisite course, we will still use the course(s) and they will be included in your overall average.
-You can take a summer course in 2016 if you are applying for September 2017 and have it count towards your application.
-Unfortunately, you cannot take a summer course in summer 2017 if you are applying for September 2017 and have it count towards your application.
+You can take a summer course in 2022 if you are applying for September 2023 and have it count towards your application.
+Unfortunately, you cannot take a summer course in summer 2023 if you are applying for September 2023 and have it count towards your application.
 You still need to take a full course load, five courses per term in the fall and winter.
-If you have taken a full course load in the fall and winter and choose to take extra course(s) in the summer you don’t have to take a full course load.
+If you haven't taken a full load in the fall and/or winter term, you can't make up for it by taking a summer course.
+If you have taken a full course load in the fall and winter and choose to take extra course(s) in the summer you don’t have to take a full course load in the summer.
+If you do take five courses in the summer, it will count towards the six terms.
 All course work must be finished by the May deadline of the year of application.
 See important dates for all deadlines.